FREQUENTLY ASKED QUESTIONS

 When planning a gasshuku or workshop in your region, notify the Chair of the National Technical Council of the date you have planned, to make sure that no other gasshukus are scheduled for that same date.
 You will have access to the SoA mailing list to help you publicize your gasshuku.

 When planning an inter-regional event, or when inviting an Instructor from outside your region to teach at a regional event, notify the Chair of the National Technical Council.
 This avoids scheduling conflicting events, and provides guidance on policy issues and event planning (such as financial issues.)
-A “national gasshuku” must include an advanced workshop and upper-level examinations.
+A national Gasshuku is an opportunity to offer an advanced workshop and upper-level examinations.

 SoA encourages all gasshuku managers to schedule a group leaders‘ event (discussion and/or keiko) as part of the gasshuku.